Spotify Connect: what is it? Which devices support it?

 Does Spotify Connect work with voice control?

-If you use a smart speaker, such as the Amazon Echo, Sonos One, Amazon Echo Show 10 (3rd Gen), Google Nest Hub (2nd Gen) or Google Nest Audio, you can use voice commands to play music from Spotify on them.
+If you use a smart speaker – like the Amazon Echo, Sonos Era 300, Amazon Echo Show 10 (3rd Gen) or Google Nest Hub (2nd Gen) – you can use voice commands to play music from Spotify on them.

 Add your Spotify account to the list of music streaming services (this can be done in the Alexa or Google Home apps) and make sure you select Spotify as your default music player so you don't have to specify which service to use at every turn.
 Then simply say "Alexa, play the new Taylor Swift album" or "OK Google, play the John Wick soundtrack" and your smart speaker will oblige.

-We can't see the HomePod Mini or Apple's original (and officially discontinued) HomePod smart speaker with Siri voice control supporting Spotify Connect anytime soon, although you can play Spotify through those Apple speakers via AirPlay.
+We can't see the HomePod Mini or HomePod 2 smart speakers supporting Spotify Connect anytime soon, although you can play Spotify through both Apple speakers via AirPlay.
+Just say "Hey Siri, play [band name] on Spotify" and it will do the rest.

-Now, if only the biggest streaming service in the world would finally make good on its promise and launch that long-awaited HiFi tier.
+Now if only Spotify would finally make good on its promise and launch that long-awaited HiFi tier.
 We've been very patient...

 MORE: